 Worry Knot gives you a guided tool to address specific problems you can’t stop thinking about, as well as tips for coping with issues such as “tangled thinking.”

 Slumber Time tracks how well you are sleeping and takes you through a nightly bedtime checklist to clear your mind before going to sleep.
 You can also use it as alarm clock that wakes you with your choice of music or natural sounds.

 Purple Chill unwinds stress with relaxation and meditation exercises, as well as short recordings that give you tips for mindfulness in your diet, body awareness and more.

 Download the individual apps or the entire suite for free onto Android and Apple devices at the Google Play store or onto your computer.
-And don't miss our roundup of the best apps for managing psoriatic disease.

 Driving discovery, creating community